 If required, switch from the bundled CMake to a custom CMake installation of your choice.

-CLion will attempt to detect the make utility and the C/C++ compilers.
+CLion will attempt to detect the C/C++ compilers.

-If you prefer to use custom make and compilers instead of the detected ones, provide the paths in Make, C Compiler, and C++ Compiler.
+If you prefer to use custom compilers instead of the detected ones, provide the paths in C Compiler and C++ Compiler.
 See Switching compilers.

 Select the Debugger.